Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 ## Results of applying a classifier to the WBC shape space

-If we run k-NN on our shape space, with *d* (the number of dimensions to use for PCA) equal to 10, *f* (the number of folds) equal to 10, and *k* (the number of nearest neighbors to consider when assigning a class) equal to 1, then we obtain the confusion matrix shown below.
+If we run k-NN on our shape space, with *d* (the number of dimensions to use for PCA) equal to 10, *k* (the number of nearest neighbors to consider when assigning a class) equal to 1, and *f* (the number of folds) equal to 10, then we obtain the confusion matrix shown below, which has an accuracy of 84.3% and a weighted average of precision and recall over all three classes of 0.857 and 0.843, respectively.

 | Granulocyte | Monocyte | Lymphocyte |
 | :---: |  :----: | :---: |